 Deep Cleaning and Sanitising Cloth Nappies

-We don't like to use the term "Strip washing” as this term is a hangover from old myths about detergent build up in nappies which is not an issue with modern detergents.
+We don't like to use the term "Strip washing” as this term is a hangover from old myths about detergent build up in nappies which is not an issue with modern detergents, but a deep clean is essentially the same thing as a ’strip'.

 - Start with clean nappies, they don't have to be dry

-- Half fill your top loader, bath or large container with hot water (as hot as the tap will go)
+- Fill your safe vessel with hot water (as hot as the tap will go)

-- Add all nappies to soak for between 2-6 hours, stirring occasionally
+- Add all nappies to soak for between 2-6 hours, stirring occasionally.
+Any items with waterproofing like all-in-one nappies should be soaked no longer than 4 hours

 - Drain water and squeeze out each item